 My Musings Begin

 Leadership!
 Where on earth do you start?
-The Business section of our major bookstores are lined with books from those who are experts on the subject and who have very cleverly come up with 5 or 7 or 10 points of Leadership.
-I am definitely not an expert, despite being in leadership positions for 23 years, I am learning every day what works and what doesn’t.
+The Business section of our major bookstores, and online searches, provide us with books from those who are experts on the subject and who have very cleverly come up with 5 or 7 or 10 points of Leadership.
+I am definitely not an expert, despite being in leadership positions for 30 years, I am learning every day what works and what doesn’t.

-I have read many of those books that line the store shelves and I have explored many of the models of Leadership but I’m not going to be referring to any of those today.
+I have read many of those Leadership books and attended copious amounts of Leadership conferences.
+I have explored many and various models of Leadership but I’m not going to be referring to any of those today.

 What I want to talk to you about is what Leadership means to me and how I went about Leading my team and my business.
 First I want to take a trip back in time to discover how I became a Leader in the first place.